KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

     QDir dir(m_path);
 ```

-Next, a {{class|QDir}} object is created.
+Next, a `QDir` object is created.
 According to the Qt documentation, QDir is reentrant but not thread safe.
 Because of this it is safe to use a QDir object in a thread, but not to share one between different threads.
 So we are forced to create a local object to use in the match method.
-If QDir was thread safe, we could create one in the slot connected to the prepare() signal, for instance, and potentially gain some additional efficiencies.
+If QDir was thread safe, we could create one in the slot connected to the `prepare` signal, for instance, and potentially gain some additional efficiencies.

 ```cpp
     QList<KRunner::QueryMatch> matches;